cssherry/spectrum_backend/README.md

 ```

 Please build your features on feature branches, e.g. `feature/new_bias_algorithm`.
 Then, push your feature branch `git push origin feature/new_bias_algorithm` and create a pull request on the GitHub repo.
 Your PR will be reviewed/merged from there.

+## Article fetching tasks and other jobs

+The following are the commands for the backend Python jobs:

+- `python manage.py rss_fetcher` -